openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 ~~~

 #### Generate Ring Files
-You now need to generate the ring files, which inform Gluster
+You now need to generate the ring files, which inform gluster-swift
-for Swift which GlusterFS volumes are accessible over the object
+which GlusterFS volumes are accessible over the object
 storage interface.
 The format is

 ~~~